 - Any fees associated with late or non-payment

-Without a mutually accepted payment agreement, you risk playing a waiting game with clients who prefer to pay when it suits them, not when you need it.
+Without a mutually acceptable payment agreement, you risk playing a waiting game with clients who prefer to pay when it suits them, not when you need it.
 This can be devastating to a freelancer’s cash flow.
-Make your rate, details about deposits, milestones, retainer payments, and final deadlines crystal clear from the outset.
+Make your rate, details about deposits, milestones, retainer payments, and final deadlines crystal clear in your design contract from the outset.

 Revisions and additional work